Welcome to First Grade!

 I believe every child has the right to learn and no student should prevent another student from learning.
 I am utilizing the following plan to allow optimum learning to occur.

 Students will have class time to finish most of their assignments.
 However, there may be occasional work sent home as needed.
 I will make a note if it should be completed as homework.
 The homework that I believe is most important is reading at home and practicing sight words.
-As the year progresses, look for a signature line on each day of their GO book page.
+As the year progresses, I will have a place in their GO book for you to sign if a student read at home.
 If your child reads at home that day, please sign this section and they will have a reward chart that I will mark.
-You can read to them at first, and as the year progresses, I would like to see them reading to you.
+You can read to them at first, and as the year progresses, I would like to have them reading to you part of the time.
 I do not care what they read.
 It can be a library book that they bring home, a book from home, a magazine, the newspaper, etc. I just want them to enjoy reading.

 Students are welcome to bring a water bottle to keep at their desk.
 They are responsible for taking it to and from home to be cleaned.
 We do have a water fountain in the room if they do not want to bring one.
 It is a choice.